 Tiger project area – 759.99 km² (core area – 417 km², buffer zone coverage area – 342.82 km²)

-• On April 11, 2013, the notification issued by the Rajasthan Government to set up a new Tiger Reserve area (Ranthambore and a third of the state after Sariska), called ‘Mukundra Hills’ in the state.
+• On April 11, 2013, the notification issued by the Rajasthan Government to set up a new Tiger Reserve area (Ranthambore national park and third of the state after Sariska national park), called ‘Mukundra Hills’ in the state.

 • This new tiger sanctuary, spread over an area of approximately 759 sq km, has two parts, 417 square kilometers.
 The main tiger habitat (core tiger habitat) area and 342 sq km of buffer zone have been notified.

-• Mukundra Hills area connected to Ranthambore National Park is mainly located in the Hadoti area of Sawai Madhopur district, but this area is spread to Kota, Bundi, Chittorgarh and Jhalawar districts.
+• Mukundra-Hills area connected to Ranthambore National Park is mainly located in Hadoti area of Sawai Madhopur district, but this area is spread to Kota, Bundi, Chittorgarh and Jhalawar districts.

 4. This sanctuary is famous for Dakhda (Anojis Pandula) forests.

 Monday to Sunday: 10.00 AM to 5.00 PM

 Entry Fee of Mukundra Hills National Park -250INR